 - Prevents Rust and Corrosion

-If you are looking for a primer that is low odor, low VOC and prevents rust and corrosion then look no further.
+If you are looking for a primer that has low odor, low VOC, and prevents rust and corrosion, then look no further.

 Best Features of Rust-Oleum 285011 White Stops Rust Universal Bonding Primer

 - This best spray paint primer for metal has low odor, and low VOC and prevents rust and corrosion.

 - It will dry to the touch in 30 minutes and covers up to 10-12 sq ft.